 Unlike the traditional IRA, which does not permit contributions after age 701⁄2, there are no age limits to contributing to a Roth IRA as long as you are earning income.
 It’s also worth noting that after age 701⁄2, a worker may contribute to a traditional or Roth IRA on behalf of a non-working spouse as long as the spouse is younger.3

 Those who embark on a career as an entrepreneur or independent contractor may be eligible to set up a solo 401(k) plan.
 In 2018, the employee contribution limit to an individual 401(k) plan is $24,500 for people age 50 and up.
 Furthermore, their “business” can contribute an additional percentage of earned income for a combined total maximum of $55,000 per year.4

-Even if a working retiree doesn’t contribute to a savings account, earnings can help delay withdrawals from retirement investments and allow more time
+Even if a working retiree doesn’t contribute to a savings account, earnings can help delay withdrawals from retirement investments and allow more time for growth opportunity.

 Another benefit to working part-time in retirement is the ability to delay drawing Social Security.
 While benefits may begin at age 62, delaying enables a higher permanent payout amount.
 Not only does the extra income contribute to wages calculated for the Social Security benefit, but delaying until age 70 allows the benefit to accrue by 8 percent each year beyond full retirement age.5

 Part-time workers also should be aware that earning income may reduce Social Security benefits, as detailed below:6